St. Philip Catholic Central High School

 St. Philip Catholic Central High School, located in the Roman Catholic Diocese of Kalamazoo, is a Roman Catholic high school in Battle Creek, Michigan.

 Sports

-The Fighting Tigers compete in Class D of the MHSAA.
+The Fighting Tigers compete in Division 4 of the MHSAA.
+Formerly the Tigers competed in the Class D division of the MHSAA.
+The Tigers are also members of the SCAA athletic conference.
 The school offers the following sports: baseball, boys' basketball, girls' basketball, boys' cross country, girls' cross country, football, boys' golf, boys' track, girls' track, volleyball, boys' and girls' swimming with Battle Creek Central, girls' soccer, and boys' soccer with Calhoun Christian.

 St. Philip's is associated with the South Central Athletic Association (SCAA) beginning with the school year of (2009), transferring out of the Saint Joe Valley.